betterscientificsoftware/bssw.io/Site/EventsUpcoming.md

 # Upcoming Events

-We provide pointers to upcoming events related to better scientific software, with emphasis on productivity and sustainability issues.
+We provide pointers to conferences, workshops, webinars, tutorials, and other training events related to better scientific software, with emphasis on productivity and sustainability issues.

-Included are conferences, workshops, webinars, tutorials, and other training events.

-We welcome pointers to other events within this scope.
-[Instructions for submitting event pointers goes here.]
+We welcome contributed information about events.
+See instructions on [What To Contribute](../WhatToContribute.md) and [How To Contribute](../HowToContribute.md) pages.